Introduction to Formula Fields

 Example:

-Returns the most recent modification time for the record or specified fields.
+Returns the most recent modification time for the record.

 Example: